 A factor in the public school funding formula used to compensate a school district

 experiencing an increase in membership equal to or greater than one percent when

 - FEDERAL REVENUE

-receipts from forest reserve funds and Impact Aid funds except for
+School district receipts from forest reserve funds and Impact Aid funds except for

-those Impact Aid funds for special education and for students living
+those Impact Aid funds for special education and for students living on Indian lands.

 - FORTIETH DAY

 all programs except special education.

 - LOCAL REVENUE

-districts from the school district property tax (.5 mill).
+Receipts to school districts from the school district property tax (.5 mill).

 - MEMBERSHIP (MEM)

-students: (1) in grades 1-12; (2) students in C and D class special
+Sum of qualified students: (1) in grades 1-12; (2) students in C and D class special

-education; (3) three- and four-year-old developmentally disabled children;
+education; (3) three- and four-year-old developmentally disabled children; and (4)

 - OUT-OF-STATE TUITION